 Check Mom for IssuesThe first two weeks puppies should only eat and sleep.
 Anytime you see discontented puppies, check mom for infection issues.
 You can check for mammary gland issues by rubbing the glands to make sure they are soft and pain-free.
 Rubbing glands will also get her to let milk down.
 Express milk from nipple and see if it is normal "milk" looking.
 Clear, blood tinged, or chunks are abnormal and need to be treated.

 Treating MomGet mom on an antibiotic as soon as possible.
 Since E.coli is the common cause, veterinarians have typically recommended giving Sulfa-Trimeth once a day.
 Sulfa-Trimeth is easy to use and usually clears the issue.
-If a breeding female consistently has toxic milk problems, consult your veterinarian.

 Caring for NewbornsSupplement babies as they are not eating enough.